 Plan for these moments happening on mobile.
-Consider this: 70% of travelers with smartphones have done travel research on their smartphone.
-In fact, you may be surprised by the fact that nearly 50% of Google Flights visitors are on a mobile device.5 And leisure travelers today are as likely to shop for flights on their smartphones as they are to shop for music.6 With this in mind, we've made sure Google Flights displays current information and connects shoppers to airline partners in a mobile-friendly way.
+Consider this: 47% of travellers with have done travel research on their smartphone.3 And leisure travellers today are as likely to shop for flights on their smartphones as they are to shop household goods.4 With this in mind, we've made sure Google Flights displays current information and connects shoppers to airline partners in a mobile-friendly way.

 Hotel information is also sought out on mobile.
 In fact, some searches, like hotels with a specific type of amenity, are primarily happening on smartphones.
-"Hotel with an indoor pool" and "hotel with jacuzzi in room" are two of the top hotel amenity searches on smartphones.
-As of March 2016, over 70% of these types of hotel searches are on smartphones.7
+“Hotel with an indoor pool” and “hotel with jacuzzi in room” are two of the top hotel amenity searches on smartphones.
+As of March 2016, over 48% of these types of hotel searches are on smartphones5

-Learn from a hospitality marketer and airline marketer who connect with travelers in planning moments
+Learn from a hospitality marketer and airline marketer who connect with travellers in planning moments

 The results were strong.
 “Hotel Ads are performing at a significantly stronger conversion rate; twice what we see for regular traffic on mobile," says Ted Schweitzer, SVP of marketing and e-commerce for La Quinta Inns & Suites.
 "And that makes a big difference in terms of results.”